SaintRyoh/rabbithole/README.md

 - [x] Dozens of minor UI enhancements, leading to a much more polished and fluid experience
 - [x] Rabbithole is now available in the AUR with `yay -S rabbithole`
 - [x] (In Progress) YouTube tutorial video (install, usage, etc.)
 - [x] Improved dynamic display management.
-Now you can switch between an aribtrary amount of multi-monitor setups, and Rabbithole automatically detects your previous configuration and appies it.
+Now you can switch between an aribtrary amount of multi-monitor setups, and Rabbithole automatically detects your previous configuration and applies it.
 - [x] Many bugfixes

 ### Upcoming Features
-- [x] Automatic seamless session saving (this one's almost done!
-24-hours, max)
+- [x] Automatic, seamless session saving and restoration
 - [x] Obsidian integration
 - [x] Toggleable menubars with options to hide/show on mouse movement'
 - [x] A unified appearance to the interface across low and hi-dpi monitors.
-Bypassing X11's limitaton of one DPI for all screens, and giving every Rabbithole user and identical experience
+Bypassing X11's limitaton of one DPI for all screens, and giving every Rabbithole user an identical experience
 - [x] Custom systray
 - [x] Advanced Notification Center
 - [x] (Optional) side-saddle titlebars (we're getting rid of the "Nice" library)